Irish Ploughman’s Lunch for St. Patrick’s Day

 The Rest Of The Ploughman’s Lunch

-- carved ham
+- a generous slice of carved ham

-- crisp apples,
+- crisp slices of apple,

-- hard boiled eggs.
+- hard-cooked eggs.

 Lastly we also needed some condiments,